Kristinatur09/Postman_homework/README.md

 ___
 ## 3. **The third Homework**:
 ### We continue to write tests in Postman.
 Learning Json Schema.
-_JSON Schema is a vocabulary that allows you to annotate and validate JSON documents.
+*JSON Schema is a vocabulary that allows you to annotate and validate JSON documents*.
-_I used the following tool to convert Json to Json Schema: https://www.convertsimple.com/convert-json-to-json-schema/
+*I used the following tool to convert Json to Json Schema*: https://www.convertsimple.com/convert-json-to-json-schema/